 (1) In this section —

-“speed measuring equipment” means apparatus of a type approved under section 98A(2) of the Road Traffic Act 1974.
+speed measuring equipment means apparatus of a type approved under section 98A(2) of the Road Traffic Act 1974.

 (2) In proceedings for an offence against the regulations, evidence may be given of the use of speed measuring equipment by a park management officer in relation to a vehicle and of the speed at which that vehicle was moving as ascertained by the use of that equipment.